-The Company and its subsidiary engage exclusively in providing services related to electricity transmission.
+The Company engage exclusively in providing services related to electricity transmission.
 To provide such services, they possess assets throughout the country that form the Transelec transmission system, stretching 3,168 kilometers from the Arica y Parinacota Region to the Los Lagos Region.